 The sun isn't the only thing that comes out in June.
-Rainbow flags also start appearing in corporate office windows, coffee shops, and your neighbor's front yard.
-June has been an unofficial month of celebratory queerness for decades.
+Those familiar rainbow flags also start appearing in corporate office windows, coffee shops, and even your neighbor's front yard.
+June has been the unofficial month of celebratory queerness for decades.
 Though the origins of Pride Month span back to the '50s, President Bill Clinton officially made it "Gay and Lesbian Pride Month" in 2000.
-President Barack Obama made it more inclusive in 2011, calling it Lesbian, Gay, Bisexual, and Transgender Pride Month.
-No matter what you call it, Pride Month has a rich history that informs how it's observed today.
+President Barack Obama made the commemorative time more inclusive in 2011, titling it Lesbian, Gay, Bisexual, and Transgender Pride Month.
+No matter the label, Pride Month has a rich history that directly informs how it’s observed today.

 Pride Honors The Gay Rights Protests Of The '60s

 At the time, people that cops perceived as men could be legally arrested for doing drag, and people that cops perceived as women could also be arrested if they were found wearing less than three pieces of "feminine clothing."
-Police often raided bars to search for these alleged violations.
-On the June night that most people cite as the origin of Pride, the patrons of the Stonewall Inn bar in New York City — led by trans women and femmes of color — fought back against another police raid.
+In fact, police often raided bars to search for these alleged violations.
+On the summer night that most people cite as the origin of Pride, the patrons of the Stonewall Inn bar in New York City — led by trans women and femmes of color — fought back against another police raid.

 The first Pride March — a rally in NYC on the last Saturday in June — was dubbed Christopher Street Liberation Day in honor of the Stonewall riot.
-(Christopher Street is the physical home of the Stonewall Inn.)
+For context, Christopher Street is the physical home of the Stonewall Inn.
 "The Christopher Street Liberation Day Committee was formed to commemorate the one-year anniversary of the Stonewall uprising of June 1969 with a march from the West Village followed by a 'gay be-in' gathering in Central Park," McCarthy says.
 This helped cement Stonewall as the most culturally recognized foundation of Pride.

 Many people are familiar with the transformative activism of Marsha P. Johnson and Sylvia Rivera, McCarthy says.
-Johnson and Rivera co-founded STAR, the Street Transvestite Action Revolutionaries, which organized direct actions like sit-ins as well as provided shelter for trans sex workers and other LGBTQ homeless youth.
-Both activists were also members of the anti-capitalist, internationalist group the Gay Liberation Front (GLF), which organized marches, held dances to raise funds for queer people in need, and published a gay newspaper called Come Out!.
+Johnson and Rivera co-founded STAR, the Street Transvestite Action Revolutionaries, which organized direct actions like sit-ins as well as provided shelter for trans sex workers and other LGBTQ+ homeless youth.
+Both activists were also members of the anti-capitalist, internationalist group the Gay Liberation Front (GLF), which organized marches, held dances to raise funds for queer people in need, and published a gay newspaper called Come Out! in 1969.

-McCarthy tell Bustle that Johnson and Rivera's lesser-known (but not less important) siblings include Zazu Nova, a member of the GLF and STAR; Stormé Delarverie, a drag king and emcee for trans and drag-centered touring company Jewel Box Revue; and Lani Ka'ahumanu, who founded the Bay Area Bisexual Network.
+McCarthy tells Bustle that Johnson and Rivera's lesser-known (but not less important) siblings include Zazu Nova, a member of the GLF and STAR; Stormé Delarverie, a drag king and emcee for trans- and drag-centered touring company Jewel Box Revue; and Lani Ka'ahumanu, who founded the Bay Area Bisexual Network.

 "Gay Pride" Replaced "Gay Power" In The 1970s

 According to a 2006 article published in the journal American Sociological Review, "gay power" was a common slogan used in queer publications and at protests in the '60s and early '70s.
-Many local groups from Black Power movement and radical queer organizing were able to unite against police brutality in the '70s.
-This collaboration makes the use of "gay power" at this time perhaps unsurprising.
+Many local groups from the Black Power movement and radical queer organizing groups were able to unite against police brutality in the '70s.
+This collaboration makes the use of "gay power" at this time rather unsurprising.